mstocco/mariostoc.co/content/traininglog/20210321-ironman2021-23weeksout.md

 ### NOTES
 Run Time: **50 minutes**

-I noticed that my QL is tight(er) this morning; something will be paying attention to for the next bit.
+I noticed that my QL is tight(er) this morning; something I'll pay attention to.

 I walked 15 minutes to the Swan Lake Trail and when I reached the dirt, I hit start on the watch to record the run.
 It was easy pace, nothing more and when I finished the first loop, I went around the lake again.
 My legs felt heavy but my QL was unbothered.
 Getting back on to the bike path, I found a bit of a rhythm and just like [Sunday](javascript:flick('sun');), my last kilometre was the only comfortable kilometre.